yukti-singhal/wealthome/README.md

 # wealthome
- A real estate web application for finding, comparing and booking homes as  convenience.
+ A real estate web application for finding, comparing and booking homes as per convenience.
 (HTML, CSS, JavaScript).